czmyt/steve/tech-notes/orange-data-mining-install-windows.md

 1. Create copy of the `Orange.lnk` shortcut and place on the Windows Desktop:
     - Change the Startup Directory in the shortcut to the Orange folder.

-Go back to the [Tech Notes, Tips, and Tips](README.md) main page.

-Copyright 2025 Stephen Schmidt.
+Copyright 2025 [Stephen Schmidt](https://steve.czmyt.com).
 All rights reserved.